Abdul Abdullah: Awards and recognition

 He has been finalist for the Sulman Prize five times.

 In 2019 he won the inaugural Australian Muslim Artists Art Prize, and in the same year was shortlisted along with his brother Abdul-Rahman Abdullah to represent Australia in the 2019 Venice Biennale.

 His work A Terrible Burden was shortlisted for the 2020 Wynne Prize.

 In 2021, Abdullah was awarded a Marten Bequest Scholarship.

 A portrait of Abdullah by Jasper Knight was a finalist for the 2022 Archibald Prize.

+In 2023, his work Legacy assets was selected as a finalist for the Ramsay Art Prize at the Art Gallery of South Australia.
+The work consisted of five panels of oil painting, creating a panorama stretching 10 m wide, depicting landscape near Berrima, NSW.
+Intended as "a critique of the historical role of colonial Australian landscape painters", the work has the question "What would our public collections look like if we divested them of sex pests and paedophiles?" written in large capital letters over it.

 Collections

 Abdullah's works are represented in many significant galleries, including: